Difference Between Single-Mode and Multi-Mode Fiber Cabling

 Fiber optic cabling offers many advantages over traditional cabling and is the preferred media for data links in industrial environments.
 When implementing fiber optics in an industrial environment, specialized industrial media converters such as serial to fiber converters may be needed to transmit data.

-Fiber Optic cabling comes in two basic modes, Single-Mode and Multi-mode.
+Fiber Optic cabling comes in two basic modes, single mode vs dual mode fiber, single mode vs multimode distance, single mode vs multimode fibre, and the difference between single mode and multimode.
 While both modes have different characteristics and serve different purposes, their structural makeup is still the same; an inner core made of purified silica glass, an outer glass known as cladding, and protection by buffer or jacket.
 In extreme environmental conditions, specialized types of reinforced fiber optic cabling are used, this may involve interlocking or corrugated armored jackets.

 Multi-mode fiber uses a large diameter glass core which provides multiple modes or pathways for light to travel.
 The multiple modes allow more light (essentially data) through the cable.
 However, at longer distances, the light will start to experience dispersion (distortion in light) which can limit data transmissions through unclear, incomplete signaling on the receiver end.